lsc31/boulder_county_crash/README.md

       are trained against Y feature Severity indicating the severity of the traffic impact. see the results in Results/feature_imp_la.png.
       Heatmaps for the two counties are plotted to understand which features are highly correlated.
 (Results/heatmap_bo.png and Results/heatmap_la.png)

-### III.
-Geo-spatial analysis of accident data in Boulder county  :
-Accident_Analysis_on_GMaps.ipynb

-**1. Which street has highest accidents in Boulder county?**

-We have plotted accident data on the map of Boulder county.
-It displays the street where accidents have happened.
-    Results: Results/accidents_streets.png

-**2. Which street has highest no. of pedestrian accidents?**

-We have plotted pedestrian accident data on the map of Boulder county.
-It displays the street where pedestrian accidents have happened.
-    Results: Results/pedestrian_accidents.png

-**3.Which street has highest no. of bicycle accidents?**

-We have plotted bicycle accident data on the map of Boulder county.
-It displays the street where bicycle accidents have happened.
-    Results: Results/bicycle_accidents.png

-**4. Severity Analysis of Accidents**

-We have plotted accident data with each point having color based on the category of severity.
-There are three categories Property damage only, injured and fatal.
-Results: severity_analysis.png

-**5.Fatality Analysis on Boulder County**

-We have plotted fatal accident data where each point has color assigned based on the no. of fatalities it caused.
-Results: fatality_analysis.png

-**6. Accidents on corridor of Boulder county**

-We plotted accident data that happened on the corriders of the Boulder county.
-Each data point has different color based on the corridor.
-Results: accidents_corridors.png